 - Are they skirting around some of the answers or are they responding to them directly, without asking additional questions or diverting the train of thought?

 All these are essential parts for you to piece together in order to form a conclusive picture.
 It is necessary to take into account both the verbal and non-verbal forms of communication.

-In order to break the ice, try to find something that is important to the interviewer - something that they would love to talk about.
+In order to break the ice, try to find something that is important to the interviewer—something that they would love to talk about.
 It may not be related to the job at hand, but it could be something in their personal lives.

 Perhaps they have a hobby that they like, for example, fishing or golf.
 You may find out that the interviewer is a parent who has just had a new baby.
 By bringing into the discussion something they value, you will be creating a positive feeling in them about you and about the interview experience.
 This strategy can be used to break down barriers and defences, such that they are all the more willing to open up and share information.

 Finally, avoid asking questions that portray you as being self-centred.
 An example of a bad line of questioning is in matters related to vacation, salary and raises before you have even established a proper connection.
-These details will be sorted out in good time, but at present you are in the job of creating a winning first impression based what you can contribute to the company, rather than what the company can do for you.
+These details will be sorted out in good time, but at present, you are in the job of creating a winning first impression based on what you can contribute to the company, rather than what the company can do for you.